realm/realm-js/contrib/debug-rn-examples.md

 open ios/*.xcworkspace
 ```

-Open the build phase settings as shown in the following screen shot:
+Open the build phase settings as shown in the following screenshot:

 ![Build Phases](./assets/ios-build-phase-settings.png)